ccnfac/AIeyes/README.md

 # AI Eyes

 Welcome to the official repository for [**AI Eyes**](https://github.com/caddison/AIeyes) — a next generation **AR eyewear system** designed for mission critical environments, police units, school safety officers, and tactical teams.
-Equipped with flip down NoIR or IR cameras, radar, thermal, and AI-powered detection, AI Eyes turns your vision into a live sensor network.
+Equipped with flip down NoIR or IR cameras, thermal, and AI-powered detection, AI Eyes turns your vision into a live sensor network.

 ---